TrustFrame/git-cryptography-protocol/Git Cryptography Protocol.md

 ## Introduction

-This specification documents the new protocol Git uses when interracting with cryptographic signing and verification tools.
-The protocol takes is inspired by the [Assuan Protocol][2] used by GPG to link its component executables together.
-This protocol differs from the Assuan Protocol by reducing the command set and also uses [Git's pkt-line framing][3].
+This specification documents a new, proposed protocol Git uses when interacting with cryptographic signing and verification tools.
+The goal of this modification is to make Git able to use any signing and verification tools.
+The design eliminates all of the tool-specific code in Git, easing maintenance and increasing flexibility.
+The protocol takes is inspired by the [Assuan Protocol][2] used by GPG to link its component executables together but uses [Git's pkt-line framing][3].

 ### Scope